01 Feb Does Hemp Seed Oil Contain CBD?

 An ideal option for people with sensitive skin, hemp oil’s essential nutrients play a vital role in helping your skin and hair look, feel, and function at their peak.

 While less common, hemp seed oil also works as a fantastic substitute for practically any petroleum-based lubricant.
 It’s also ideal for use in making paints, inks, and varnishes that dry quickly.

 Not a Source of CBD

-While hemp seed oil is very nutritious in terms of a dietary supplement, it’s not an adequate source if you’re looking for the balancing properties of CBD.
+While hemp seed oil is very nutritious, it’s not an adequate source if you’re looking for the balancing properties of CBD.

 CBD, or cannabidiol, is one of the over 100 cannabinoids so far identified in the cannabis plant.
 Over the years, CBD has become high in demand, as researchers have discovered that CBD interacts with our native systems to encourage balance in our many functions.

-Hemp, which is naturally abundant in CBD, is an ideal source for CBD oil supplements.
+Hemp, which is naturally abundant in CBD, is an ideal source for making CBD oil products.
 However, hemp seeds lack any substantial levels of cannabinoids.
 Hemp seeds contain only trace amounts of CBD – typically less than 25 parts per million (ppm).
-Because of hemp seed oil’s marginal quantity of CBD per dry weight, it’s unfeasible as a CBD supplement.
+Because of hemp seed oil’s marginal quantity of CBD per dry weight, it’s unfeasible as a CBD product.

 When manufacturers look to make hemp oil that’s rich in CBD, they pull from hemp’s stalks, flowers, and leaves, which contain up to 150,000-ppm levels of CBD.
 Rather than cold pressing, a special extraction process is used to directly pull the CBD-rich oil from the stalks, flowers, and leaves of the plant.